simonwuelker/enf_analysis/ENF_Analysis.md

 This Notebook is supposed to act as a step-by-step explanation of the [Electric Network Frequency (ENF) Analysis script](https://github.com/Wuelle/enf_analysis) i made.
 I assume that the reader is familiar with the basic concept of a Fourier Transformation.
-If you want to follow along, please run the downloader script and place an arbitrary audio sample in the `data/` directory.
+If you want to follow along, please run the downloader script and place an arbitrary audio sample in the `data/` directory.<br>
-Note that to keep this project fun, i tried to implement as much of the math as possible on my own.
-Because of this, the notebook got quite large.
-Please make use of the table of contents below and skip around to the interesting parts.
+I also want to explicitly thank the students from the University of Wuhan for providing a [Dataset of ENF Recordings](https://github.com/ghuawhu/ENF-WHU-Dataset)

 <br>
 <em>Supported by National Grid ESO Open Data<em>